To help keep us all safe, please check our conditions of entry related to COVID-19 before visiting.

 Rosemary Madigan (1926–2019) was one of Australia's most respected sculptors.
-Born in Adelaide, she was the youngest of the five children of geologist and academic Cecil Madigan, who'd been a member of Douglas Mawson’s 1911–1913 Antarctic expedition and who conducted significant explorations in the Simpson Desert in 1937.
-In 1940 Madigan went to Sydney to study sculpture under Lyndon Dadswell at East Sydney Technical College.
-It was there that she first met Robert Klippel.
-Having undertaken further study at the South Australian School of Art, Madigan was awarded the NSW Travelling Scholarship in 1950 and moved to London to undertake a diploma in carving at the John Cass College.
-The scholarship enabled her to travel in Europe, which she did with her husband, Jack Giles, and their first two daughters.
-After returning to Adelaide in 1953, Madigan sculpted, taught at the South Australian School of Art, and raised her three girls in what they recall as 'blissful creative freedom'.
-Following the end of her marriage in 1973, Madigan moved to Sydney where she and Klippel reconnected and formed a richly creative professional then personal partnership that lasted until Klippel’s death in 2001.
-She won the Wynne Prize in 1986; in 1992, Carrick Hill mounted a joint exhibition of Madigan and Klippel's work.
-After Klippel's death, Madigan moved to Yass, where she set up studio spaces for collage, drawing and sculpting and continued to work into her nineties.
-The Art Gallery of New South Wales presented a focus exhibition of Madigan’s work in 2011.
+Born in Adelaide, she was one of the five children of geologist Cecil Madigan, who'd been a member of Douglas Mawson's 1911–13 Antarctic expedition and who later conducted significant explorations in the Simpson Desert.
+Her childhood home was filled with photographs of icebergs, and with her father's collection of artefacts, both of which sparked her 'desire to get close to objects'.
+She left school in her early teens and in 1940 went to Sydney to study sculpture at East Sydney Technical College.
+She was awarded the NSW Travelling Scholarship in 1950 and moved to London to undertake a diploma in carving at the John Cass College.
+She spent some time in Europe and India before returning to Adelaide in 1953.
+After her move to Sydney in the 1970s, Madigan reconnected with her art school acquaintance Robert Klippel and formed a richly creative personal partnership that lasted until Klippel's death in 2001.
+In later life Madigan lived in Yass, where she continued to work into her nineties.

 Gift of Patrick Corrigan AM 2004.
 Donated through the Australian Government's Cultural Gifts Program.